LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

   - add calculatedFields to the DomainDesign
   - add CalculatedFieldOptions to DomainRow and Calculation to PropDescType
   - hide some AdvancedSettings for calculated fields
+  - use rangeURI for calculated fields to determine type specific expanded row options to show

 ### version 3.57.0
 *Released*: 3 July 2024